compose-spec/compose-spec/build.md

 absolute and relative paths to a directory AND Git repository URLs, like [context](#context) does.
 Other context flavours must be prefixed to avoid ambiguity with a `type://` prefix.

-Compose SHOULD warn the user if the image builder does not support additional contexts and MAY list the unused contexts.
+Compose should warn the user if the image builder does not support additional contexts and MAY list the unused contexts.

 Illustrative examples of how this is used in Buildx can be found